Health minister Harish Rao inaugurates Sravani Multi-Specialty Hospitals in Madhapur | www.lokmattimes.com

 On the panel of senior doctors at Sravani Hospitals are Surgical Gastroenterologist Dr Prasad Neelam, Senior Obstetrician & Gynecologist Dr Aswini Annam, Senior Consultant-Internal medicine Dr Srinivasulu Talacheru and General surgeon & Coloproctologist Dr Sushma Peruri.

-Dr Prasad Neelam, Surgical Gastroenterologist, said hospital has scope of all surgical services with advanced 4k Laparoscopy.
+Dr. Prasad neelam , Surgical Gastroenterologist, Sravani hospitals said hospital has scope of all surgical services with advanced 4k Laparoscopy.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app